-This is a point-by-point interpolation method for constructing the inverse of a given PP, and it is very inefficient for a large $q$.
-In fact, finding the inverse of a PP of a large finite fields is a hard problem except for the well-known classes such as the inverses of linear polynomials, monomials, and some Dickson polynomials.
+It is a point-by-point interpolation formula and the computing is very inefficient for large~$q$.
+In fact, finding the inverse of a PP of a large finite field is a hard problem except for the well-known classes such as the inverses of linear polynomials, monomials, and some Dickson polynomials.
 There are only several papers on the inverses of some special classes of PPs, see~\cite{MR, Wang-1} for the inverse of PPs of the form $x^rh(x^{(q-1)/d})$, \cite{Wu_L, Wu_L-1} for the inverse of linearized PPs, \cite{Coulter-1,Wu_bil} for the inverses of two classes of bilinear PPs, \cite{TW-1} for the inverses of more general classes of PPs.

 The basic idea of piecewise constructions of PPs is to partition a finite field into subsets and to study the permutation property through their behavior on the subsets.
-Although the idea is not new~\cite{Carlitz62, cm}, it is still currently being used to find new PPs~\cite{CHZ14, LHT13, FH-PW, Hou11, Wang-cyc, YD-AGW2, ZH12}.
+Although the idea is not new~\cite{Carlitz62, cm}, it is still currently being used to find new PPs \cite{CHZ14, LHT13, FH-PW, Hou11, Hou15, Wang-cyc, YD-AGW2, ZH12}.
 In our recent work~\cite{zyp-1}, the piecewise idea is employed to construct the inverse of a large class of PPs.
-In Section~2 of this paper, a piecewise interpolation formula for the inverses of arbitrary PPs of finite fields is worked out, which generalizes the Lagrange Interpolation Formula and the result in~\cite{zyp-1}.
-In Section~3, we demonstrate our method by constructing the inverses of cyclotomic mapping permutations.
-Section~4 gives explicit inverses of special cyclotomic mapping permutations, such as the inverse of $x^rh(x^{(q-1)/d})$.
-Section~5 concludes this paper.
+In Section~2, a piecewise interpolation formula for the inverses of arbitrary PPs of finite fields is presented, which generalizes the Lagrange Interpolation Formula and the result in~\cite{zyp-1}.
+In Section~3, using our piecewise interpolation formula, we construct the inverses of cyclotomic mapping PPs studied in~\cite{Wang-cyc}.
+Section~4 gives the explicit inverses of special cyclotomic mapping PPs.